 - Mountain Biking

 With land as far as the eye can see – many of it public – Southwest Wyoming combines a perfect setting with an attitude for adventure that makes it a top destination for mountain biking.
+If you enjoy riding your dual action exercise bike for exercise then look at these in home spin bike vs exercise bike debate.
 The well-maintained Wilkins Peak Trail System is adored by locals for its trail variety and magnificent views.
 Bikers can get their hearts racing on the labyrinth of single-track trails on the peak’s western face, such as Brent and Mikes and Quick Draw.
 For technical biking, hit up the aptly-named 4.5-mile Pick Your Poison.

 - Green River Bike Park

 Those ready to kick their mountain biking skills up a notch won’t want to miss the Green River Bike Park.
+If you plan on bringing your little kids biking get a balance bike to help them start biking.
 It offers several trails for all levels of riding, giving freestyle riders the opportunity to practice their X Games tricks.

 Hiking is one of the best ways to get up close and personal with the wild, Western landscape of Sweetwater County.
 For a great workout, hoof it to the Killpecker Sand Dunes which boasts acres upon acres of soft sand that is challenging – yet fun! – to traverse.